 Click here to download a small booklet (PDF) entitled Suggestions for Teaching Transactional Analysis to Children and Young People (although written for those teaching children, some of the ideas may also be useful for adults)

-Click on the tab at the top of the website to see examples of different schemes in different countries – please note that these pages are currently being updated because they are incomplete.
+Click on the tab at the top of the website to see examples of different schemes in different countries – please note that these pages are always being updated as more schemes are completed.